marcopennekamp/lore/spec/05-expressions.md

 ### Multi-Function Calls

 **TODO:** In a later version of Lore, we can support a feature such as Swift's trailing closures, maybe add some way to pass two or more closures.
+(Or just multiple parameter lists.)

 **Multi-Function calls** are the heart of Lore.
 Their syntax is simple: